raulpoppiel/urssa/README.md

 ## About
 The `urssa` code provides basic unsupervised functionalities for the use of spectra in laboratory routines.
-This repository provides a csv file conainting 350-2500 nm soil spectra and a code (divided in modelues) with a reproducible example.
+This repository provides a csv file conainting 350-2500 nm soil spectra and codes (divided in modelues) following a reproducible example.

 ## Core functionalities (routines)